adegard/markdown-cv/index.md

 *I frequently travel throughout Europe, North Africa, and the Middle East to represent my company and build relationships with customers.*

-*I like Italy, where I live, with my wife and my daughter.*
+*I love Italy, where I live, with my wife and my daughter.*

 ### Top skills